erector666/dv/README.md

 1. Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
 2. Enable Authentication with Email/Password method
+3. Enable Password Reset functionality in the Firebase Authentication settings
-3. Create Firestore database
+4. Create Firestore database
-4. Set up Firebase Storage
+5. Set up Firebase Storage
-5. Add your Firebase configuration to `.env` file
+6. Add your Firebase configuration to `.env` file

+## Authentication System

+The application features a comprehensive authentication system built with Firebase Authentication:

+### Features

+- User registration with email and password
+- User login with email and password
+- Password reset via email
+- User profile management
+- Protected routes for authenticated users
+- Remember me functionality

+### Password Reset Flow

+1. User navigates to the Forgot Password page
+2. User enters their email address
+3. System validates the email format
+4. Request is sent to Firebase via `sendPasswordResetEmail`
+5. User receives feedback (success or error message)
+6. Firebase sends a password reset email with a secure link
+7. User follows the link to create a new password

+For more detailed information about the password reset functionality, see [PASSWORD_RESET.md](./docs/PASSWORD_RESET.md).

 ## Deployment